itesla/network-diff-deployment/README.md

 ```html
 http://localhost:5601
 ```
-In order to show documents in the case-server index with Kibana, you must first create the index pattern ('Management' page) : case-server*
+Note: in order to show documents in the case-server index with Kibana, you must first create the index pattern ('Management' page) : case-server*

 ## Network-diff-study-app